-Instructions for how to obtain the 15-Digit Control Number
+Instructions for how to Obtain the 15-Digit Control Number and Vote

-Shareholders of record
+Stockholders of record

-As a shareholder of record (i.e., you hold your shares through our transfer agent, Computershare), you may vote the shares held in your name.
+As a stockholder of record (i.e., you hold your shares through our transfer agent, Computershare), you may vote the shares held in your name.

-If you do not wish to participate in the 2020 Annual Meeting via webcast, you may vote as follows:
+If you do not wish to participate in the Annual Meeting via webcast, you may vote as follows:

-- 1. Over the Internet: go to www.investorvote.com/DRRX; - 2.
-By telephone: call 1-800-652-VOTE (8683) (toll-free within the United States, U.S. territories and Canada); or - 3.
-By mail: complete, sign and date and promptly mail the enclosed proxy card in the enclosed envelope (postage-prepaid for mailing in the United States).
+- 1. Over the internet before the Annual Meeting: Go to www.investorvote.com/DRRX; - 2.
+By telephone: Call 1-800-652-VOTE (8683) (toll-free within the United States, U.S. territories and Canada); or - 3.
+By mail: You may vote by requesting that printed copies of the proxy materials be mailed to you pursuant to the instructions provided in the Notice and completing, signing, dating and returning, in the accompanying postage prepaid envelope, your paper proxy card that you receive in response to your request.
+Please allow sufficient time for us to receive your proxy card if you decide to vote by mail.